Comparison · Verified 2026-04-27

 List price (street)Quote on request — varies by configurationContact manufacturer for current pricing — listed on WebstaurantStore (pricing varies by configuration and dealer)

-2. 30-day USB temperature logger vs LCD-only display
+6. 30-day USB temperature logger vs no logger

-Optimus captures hot- and cold-zone temperatures continuously and stores up to 30 days of data on an onboard USB drive.
+Optimus captures hot- and cold-zone temperatures continuously and stores up to 30 days of data that can be easily downloaded to a USB drive.
 Pull the file, hand it to a surveyor, paste it into your HACCP records.
-MOC II's standard configuration provides an LCD display showing current temperatures but no continuous logging.
+MOC II in its standard configuration has no continuous logger — it offers a real-time LCD readout but no exportable record.
 For facilities running formal HACCP documentation programs, the difference between "real-time display" and "30-day continuous record" is the difference between manual sampling discipline and automated record capture.
 HACCP documentation guide.

 What about hot/cold performance itself?